k-barber/ccmb-doc/content/Adventure Log/247 - Is the Water Stinky ....md

 Speaking of simple, there was a notice on the adventure board about the town's water supply getting fouled.
 Some sour smell coming from the river.
 Figured it'd be a nice break from dragons and magic dungeons - just find whatever's polluting the water, deal with it, collect our reward.
 Easy.

 I was standing there reading the board when I nearly got run into by some dragonborn who was apparently trying to walk straight through me.
-Forgot I still had my cloak's hood up from the Dragon's Den - whole invisibility thing.
+Forgot I still had my cloak's hood up - whole invisibility thing.
 I dropped it and introduced myself.
 Turns out his name's Silvanus, local hunter from these parts who wanders between towns looking for work.
 When he realized I was one of the Cedar Combe Monster Bashers, he got pretty excited.
 Apparently we've achieved "some level of fame" up here.
 News to me, but I'll take it.

 Silvanus mentioned he prefers fighting up close with his glaive, though he's got a bow for backup and some kind of breath weapon from his draconic ancestry.
 Figured having another sword - or glaive, whatever - would be useful, so I invited him along.
 Better than just me and Spesof stumbling around trying to figure out water problems.